jll153/Cookies/README.md

 # THEORY

-ArcGIS applications can take a lot of computing power to run.
-To avoid over-taxing personal computer, students can use Pitt's Virtual Lab platform to access ArcGIS software.
+Some ArcGIS applications take a lot of computing power to run.
+To avoid over-taxing your personal computer, students can use Pitt's Virtual Lab platform to access ArcGIS software.

 # WARNING